-No employee shall be denied promotion or any other benefit, because of his/her membership or lack of membership in the Union or lack of membership in the Union.
+No employee shall be denied promotion or any other benefit, because of his/her membership or lack of membership in the Union.

-MANAGEMENT RIGHTS
+ARTICLE 3 MANAGEMENT RIGHTS

 Section 1.
 The City of Memphis has the exclusive right to determine the purpose of each of its agencies and to set the standards of service to be offered to its citizens.
 It is also the right of the City to direct its employees to hire, promote, demote, transfer, assign or retain employees in positions within an agency or department, and to establish reasonable work rules which do not conflict with this agreement.
 However, any work rule change that affects an established system shall be discussed with the Union in advance of any change.